 Taking inspiration from the fabled Tibetan tiger rug, as well as the splendour of tigers in the wild, we invited each artist to create a unique art rug design, which were then fabricated by rug specialists Christopher Farr and their team of master craftsmen in India using traditional techniques.
-Each rug is handmade, sold to an edition of 10 and available to buy online.
+Each rug is handmade, sold to an edition of 10.

 Devised and curated by Artwise